placDev/fixture-lite/README.md

-# fixture-manager <!-- omit in toc -->
+# fixture-lite <!-- omit in toc -->

-**fixture-manager** A lightweight, flexible and powerful tool that allows you to conveniently create the data needed for unit and integration tests.
+**fixture-lite** A lightweight, flexible and powerful tool that allows you to conveniently create the data needed for unit and integration tests.
 The library has built-in integration with **typeorm**.

 # Documentation <!-- omit in toc -->